Isadora96/React-Movies-Search/README.md

 ![image](https://user-images.githubusercontent.com/80006401/131901356-cfdcda77-09ab-45a0-a712-adf21d834216.png)

 This project is a simple movie search app on React.
 Information about the movies is from an API on the website [Themovieed.org](https://www.themoviedb.org/).
-In order to get this API, you need to sign in.
+In order to get this API, you need to sign up.

 [Check it out here](https://react-search-app-movie.netlify.app/)